Marine Archaeologists Retrieve New Treasures at the Elgin Marbles Shipwreck

-A remarkable collection of artifacts has been discovered by marine archaeologists revisiting the Mentor shipwreck.
-Mentor was a ship that sank in 1802 near the island of Kythera in Greece while controversially transporting precious artifacts including the world-renowned Parthenon marbles to England.
+Marine archaeologists have recently added to the collection of valuable finds at the Elgin Marbles shipwreck.
+A remarkable collection of artifacts has been discovered when they were revisiting the Mentor shipwreck.
+Mentor was a ship that sank in 1802 near the island of Kythera in Greece while controversially transporting precious artifacts, including the world-renowned Parthenon marbles , aka the Elgin marbles, to England.

+The Mentor shipwreck has been visited by underwater archaeologists a handful of times.
+In 2016, for example, divers led by the Greek Culture Ministry's Ephorate of Underwater Antiquities, Dimitris Kourkoumelis, found coins, jewelry, and Egyptian statues , amongst other artifacts.
 Although many precious items were looted and recovered from the sea a long time ago, there is still a lot left to discover around the famous wreckage.
-The ship’s amazing story has been described before on Ancient Origins.

 - The Mentor Shipwreck and the Disastrous Journey of the Parthenon Marbles to Britain